 Careful use of antibiotics.
 Antibiotics are given no more than 60 minutes before the incision is made and stopped within 24 hours after surgery, depending on the type of surgery.
 This helps kill germs but avoids problems that can occur when antibiotics are taken longer.

 Controlled blood sugar levels.
 Your blood sugar level may rise because of the stress of the surgery.
 Your blood sugar level is watched closely to make sure it stays within a normal range.
 High blood sugar delays wound healing and increases the chances for infection.

 Controlled body temperature.
 A lower-than-normal temperature during or after surgery prevents oxygen from reaching the wound and makes it harder for your body to fight infection.
 Hospitals may warm IV fluids, increase the temperature in the operating room, and provide warm-air blankets.

 Proper hair removal.
-Any hair that must be removed is clipped, not shaved with a razor.
+Any hair that must be removed is clipped right before the incision, not shaved with a razor.
 This prevents tiny nicks and cuts through which germs can enter.

 Wound care.
 After surgery, a closed wound is covered with a sterile dressing for a day or two.
 Open wounds are packed with sterile gauze and covered with a sterile dressing.

 Ask questions.
 Learn what your hospital is doing to prevent infection.

-If your doctor tells you to, shower or bathe with antiseptic soap the night before and the day of your operation.
+If your doctor tells you to, shower or bathe with plain soap the night before and the day of your operation.
 Follow the instructions you are given.
-You may be asked to use a special antibiotic cleanser that you don’t rinse off.
+You may be asked to use a special cleanser that you don’t rinse off.

 If you smoke, stop for the longest duration possible before and after the operation.
 Ask your doctor about ways to quit.

 Take antibiotics only when your healthcare provider tells you to.
 Using antibiotics when they’re not needed can create germs that are harder to kill.
 Also, finish all your antibiotics, even if you feel better.